Exact enumeration of satisfiable 2-SAT formulae: Conjunctive Normal Forms and implication digraphs

 \begin{proof} If $C$ is reduced to one variable, the assertion is trivial.
 So, let $C$ be a contradictory SCC that contains a contradictory variable $x$ and a literal $k$.
-Then $C$ contains oriented paths linking $x$ to $\n x$, $\n x$ to $x$, $x$ to $k$ and $k$ to $x$.
+Then $C$ contains oriented paths from $x$ to $\n x$, from $\n x$ to $x$, from $x$ to $k$ and from $k$ to $x$.
 By symmetry of the arcs, this implies the existence of oriented paths from $\n k$ to $\n x$ and $\n x$ to $\n k$.
 Combining them, we obtain oriented paths from $k$ to $\n k$ and $\n k$ to $k$.
-Thus, $k$ is also a contradictory literal.
+Thus, $k$ is also a contradictory variable.

 For the second part, suppose that \( C \) is source-like.
 If there were an arc from a literal $k \in C$ to a literal $\ell$ outside of $C$, then by symmetry we would also have the arc $(\n \ell, \n k)$.
 By the previous result, $\n \ell$ does not belong to $C$, but $\n k$ does.
 Thus, $C$ would not be source-like, which leads to a contradiction.